rrainey/dropkick/README.md

 # Dropkick
 **An experimental logger for skydivers**

+## Project Status - October 4, 2023
+I have prepared a revised CAM-M8C board variant, mostly to experiment with mounting this on a telescope as an elevation/azimuth pointing sensor.
+I also migrated the CAM-M8C project to
+KiCad 7.

 ## Project Status - September 10, 2023
 I decided to revise the SAM variant PCB to use more modern ICs: